alcofrisbas/heorot/README.md

 # heorot
-a very lightweight web framework I made for fun during the summer
+a hilariously lightweight web framework I made for fun during the summer